Private, In-Home Tutoring in Riverview, Michigan

-SchoolTutoring Academy’s tutoring programs for Riverview students start with a FREE ACADEMIC ASSESSMENT with an Academic Director.
-Our flagship tutoring programs are available starting at $199.99/month (about $25/hour) which include regular one-on-one tutoring, academic mentorship, bi-monthly progress reports, learning profiles, and parental conference calls.
+Get started with SchoolTutoring Academy’s tutoring programs for Riverview, Michigan students.
+Start with a FREE ACADEMIC ASSESSMENT with an Academic Director.
+Our flagship tutoring programs are available starting at $199.99/month (about $25/hour)

 Riverview Community School District uses the educational standards set by the Michigan Department of Education.
 The curriculum provides learning objectives for all academic courses, the arts, health and physical education and sets college and career ready standards to ensure students have the abilities necessary to pursue post-secondary education and a meaningful career.
 The district also offers personalized learning options that have been approved by the state such as Talent Development, Advanced Placement courses, Dual Enrollment programs, and specialized programs in government with the United States Senate Youth Program.